vmware-tanzu/tanzu-cli/docs/plugindev/README.md

 Edit the file as appropriate.

+#### Optimizations, debugging and build flags

+By default the `builder` plugin `v1.2.0` or later optimizes build flags to reduce the binary size of the plugin being built.
+Two optimizations are done: building without debug symbols (which reduces the binary size by up to 30%), and deactivating function inlining (which reduces the binary size by about 6%).

+Building without debug symbols has the side-effect of preventing the use of a debugger towards the built binary.
+However, when using an IDE, a different binary is used, one built by the IDE, and therefore the debugger can be used directly from the IDE.

+If you require using a debugger directly on a plugin binary, you have to build a binary that includes the debug symbols.
+You can build such a binary by using `PLUGIN_ENABLE_DEBUG=1` along with your `make` command.

+The `builder` plugin deactivates function inlining by implicitly injecting the `-gcflags=all=-l` go flags.
+Be aware that if you use the `PLUGIN_GO_FLAGS` variable to inject other `-gcflags`, you should pay attention to also include the `all=-l` to keep the optimization.
+If for some reason you need to activate function inlining (at the cost of a larger binary), you can do so by using `PLUGIN_GO_FLAGS=-gcflags=all=` (without the `-l` specified), which will have the effect of replacing the go flags specified by the `builder` plugin.

 ### Publishing a plugin

 To publish one or more built plugins to a target repository, one would need to